Woutitit/woutitit.github.io/other/practical-tips-for-a-cleaner-and-professional-mix.md

-# How to unmud and add clarity to a mix
+# Tips for a crystal clear mix
 Link here also the how to cut through and sit back and all that stuf.

 ## Keywords